irods/irods_library_examples/README.md

     }

     // We can create more query objects using the same builder.
-    // Lets try a specific query!
+    // Let's try a specific query!

     // For specific queries, it is important to remember that the argument vector
     // is not copied into the query object.
 This means the argument vector must live